E2EDev: Benchmarking Large Language Models in End-to-End Software Development Task¶

 Main Results¶

 Requirement Accuracy (Req.
-Acc %) across Frameworks and LLM Backbones
+Acc %) of Different Frameworks and LLM Backbones

 | LLM Backbone | Vanilla LLM | GPT-Engineer | Self-Collab. | MapCoder | ChatDev | MetaGPT |